AC Adapter Safety Standards in the European Union: An Overview

 CE Documentation

-Besides the CE mark, you are required to issue the Declaration of Conformity (DoC), User Manual and Technical File for AC adapters to support CE compliance.
+Besides the CE marking and traceability information, you are required to issue the Declaration of Conformity (DoC), user instructions and technical documentation for AC adapters to support CE compliance.

 Declaration of Conformity (DoC)

-The DoC is the document in which the importer or the manufacturer states that the product satisfies all relevant requirements of applicable standards.
-The DoC should at least cover the information as below:
+The DoC is the document in which the manufacturer states that the product satisfies all relevant requirements of applicable CE directives and regulations.
+The DoC should at least cover the information below:

-• List of applicable EN standards or directives
+• List of applicable EN standards and directives

 You should expect DoC requests from governing bodies, consumers, and even retailers in the EU.

-A user manual is essential for AC adapters.
-You must self-create a user manual with information as below:
+User instructions are essential for AC adapters.
+You must draft instructions with information such as the following:

 1. Instructions on how to use the product